dwightjack/storypug/README.md

 ### Loader Options

-The webpack loader is a wrapper around [pug-loader](https://github.com/pugjs/pug-loader) and thus will forward to it any [configuration option](https://github.com/pugjs/pug-loader#options):
+Storypug's webpack loader is a wrapper around [pug-loader](https://github.com/pugjs/pug-loader), and thus any [option](https://github.com/pugjs/pug-loader#options) set in the configuration will be forwarded to it:

 ```js
 module.exports = async ({ config }) => {